Ag100Pest/Ag100MitoPolishCLR/README.md

 We use the mitoVGP approach to assemble, polish, and do preliminary trimming.
 Submit with `sbatch submit_MTAsmPolishCLR.slurm` which contains the shell script `run_mitoVGP.sh`.
 Currently this is hard-coded with species and parameters.

-  1. `$mitoVGPdir/scripts/mtDNApipe`
+  1. `$mitoVGPdir/scripts/01_mtDNApipe`
     1. identifies MT-like reads by aligning long reads to reference sequence
     2. assembles contigs with canu/1.8
-  2. `$mitoVGPdir/scripts/blastMT` identifies the best assembled mitocontig with blast
+  2. `$mitoVGPdir/scripts/02_blastMT` identifies the best assembled mitocontig with blast
-  3. `$mitoVGPdir/scripts/mitoPolish` polishes mitocontig with two rounds of Arrow using the same reads used by Canu
+  3. `$mitoVGPdir/scripts/03_mitoPolish` polishes mitocontig with two rounds of Arrow using the same reads used by Canu
-  4. `$mitoVGPdir/scripts/map10x1` polishes mitocontig with short reads by aligning to the mitocontig.
-A final round of freebayes and bcftools consensus is required to obtain the polished contig using the aligned outcome of the script (this step is currently not included in the script).
+  4. `$mitoVGPdir/scripts/04_map10x1` polishes mitocontig with short reads by aligning to the mitocontig
-  5. Trimming. *This seems to be the crux.*
+  5. Trimming.

-    * `$mitoVGPdir/scripts/trimmer` generates a trimmed version of the Canu mitocontig after short read polishing (map10x1).
+    * `$mitoVGPdir/scripts/05_trimmer` generates a trimmed version of the Canu mitocontig after short read polishing (map10x1).
 The resulting contig has 100 bp overlapping ends on both sides.
 	* If you need to span a long repetitive region, increase the mummer sensitivity `-z 500` to `-z 5000` (or more?)
 	* If the overlapping sequences at both ends of the contig are perfectly identical, then show-coords doesn't print BEGIN and END.
-The grep fails and kicks out an error message, "trimming failed; try trimming with MitoFinder"
-	* If trimmer fails, use the circularization approach of mitofinder, which uses blast self-alignment to identify overlap instead.
+The grep fails and kicks out an error message, "trimming failed; trimming with MitoFinder".
+Then we use the circularization approach of mitofinder, which uses a blast self-alignment to identify overlap instead.

-  6. Another round of polishing to clean up trimmed ends?
+  6. Another round of polishing to clean up trimmed ends.
 This is not implemented yet.
 Skip if qv doesn't find "false kmers".

 ## Annotation
- 7. MitoFinder.
+ MitoFinder.
 Annotations are found in `<job_name>`_MitoFinder_mitfi_Final_Results

 ## Report summary
  What all do we want here?